Shicheng-Guo/BIS180L_web/_posts/2018-04-05-1-Sequence_Alignment.md

 Note that the files do not have `.gz` extensions because they have been uncompressed.
 Furthermore, the A.thaliana chromosomes have all been merged into a single file.
+Place the uncompressed files in the Sequences/Genome and Sequences/Proteome directories and then create aliases from the species directories to these files.
 You should not need to duplicate sequences.
-That is, `Sequences/Genome/A.thaliana.fa` and `Species/A.thaliana/genome.fa` should contain the same thing, so no need to duplicate the data unnecessarily (i.e. make an alias).
+That is, `Sequences/Genome/A.thaliana.fa` should contain the real file and `Species/A.thaliana/genome.fa` should be an alias to that file so that you do not need to duplicate the data unnecessarily.
 Lastly, the file permissions should be "appropriate".
 When you have completed these tasks, change directory to your home directory and run the following command.